How do I become a medical marijuana patient in Pennsylvania?

 Do Pennsylvania dispensaries accept medical cards from other states?

 No. Only Pennsylvania-issued medical marijuana cards are accepted at Pennsylvania dispensaries.

 What medical marijuana products are permitted at Pennsylvania dispensaries?

-Pennsylvania law allows medical marijuana to be dispensed in the form of pills, oils, topicals (gels, creams, ointments), formats designed for vaporization, tinctures, and liquids.
+Pennsylvania law allows medical marijuana to be dispensed in the form of dry leaf for vaporization, pills, oils, topicals (gels, creams, ointments), tinctures, and liquids.
 Smokeable forms are not permitted.

 Is there a list of doctors who can approve patients for medical marijuana in Pennsylvania?